s2rane/juneprj/README.txt

 2)tidy.txt which the tidy dataset
 3)CodeBook.txt

-The dataset is tiday because each colum represents one variable that does not change across rows
+The dataset is tidy because each colum represents one variable that does not change across rows Tidy.txt file represents the subjects the mean of various measurements of their various activities.